artie-labs/website_assets/blogs/not_all_cdc_pipelines_are_created_equal/blog.md

-# Not all CDC pipelines are created equal

 There are many ways to leverage change data capture (CDC) to perform data replication from databases to external destinations, like data warehouses, data lakes, and other databases.
 CDC is simply a mechanism for detecting changes and the way the pipeline is implemented can significantly impact performance and day-to-day maintenance requirements.
 In this blog, we run through the design principles we followed when building Artie and reasoning behind our architectural decisions.

 Design principles we followed at Artie